Gleek (card game): Scoring

 At the end of the game, players count 3 points for each trick he has won, and adds to this the point-value of any honours you may have played.
-Honours include Ace (15 points), King (3 points), Queen (3 points), and Jack (9 points).
+Honours are the face cards, and the ace, of the same suit as the trump card.
+They are scored as follows: Ace (15 points), King (3 points), Queen (3 points), and Jack (9 points).
 (It is possible, but unlikely, that these points accrue for winning honours in tricks, or winning tricks with honours, rather than for merely having been dealt them.)
 Furthermore, if the turn-up was an Ace, King, Queen or Jack, the dealer counts it in with his total.
+This scoring is independent of their trick value, i.e. while a Jack scores 9 points for the player who played it, it would still lose to a Queen or King of the same suit or trump suit played in the same trick.

 Each player then either wins or loses the difference between this total and 22.
 In other words: If your count is less than 22 you pay to the pot a penny for each point by which it falls short of 22, and if it is more you withdraw from the pot a penny for each point in excess of 22.
-If all honors are in the player's hands, then the total points accrued in the trick-taking stage will be 156 (15+3+3+9=30; 4*30+12*3=156).
-With the specified three players, 156-(3*22)=90, meaning that each hand, 90 pence more will be withdrawn from the pot at this stage than is placed into it.
-Since the pot is empty after the vie for ruff is complete, and there is no other time the pot is filled with pence, this will usually be impossible to perform as stated.
-What to do if the pot is empty, or whether a section of the game which adds to the pot is omitted here, is unclear.
+If all honors are in the players' hands, then the total points accrued in the trick-taking stage will be 66.
+30 from the value of the honours cards (15+9+3+3) and 36 from the won tricks (12 tricks * 3 points for each trick won).
+Given there are 66 possible points and three players, a perfectly even game would see each player score 22 points, which is why you subtract 22 from each player's score.
+This would leave no player to place into the pot and none to take from it.

+Gleek is designed to be a zero-sum game, so there should be no remaining chips in the pot at the end; all chips being claimed initially in the ruff showdown and then again settled after the trick scoring.
+It is possible that an honour card is left in the discard, as there are no specific rules preventing the player who wins the bid for stock from discarding an honour.
+In this scenario the final scoring will result in a negative cumulative score and therefore a set of chips remaining in the pot at the end.
+While there is no incentive for any player to do this intentionally, as it is simply throwing away money, it is unclear what should be done in this outcome.
+It seems reasonable to leave those chips in the pot and have them settled at the conclusion of the next round's vie for ruff, though none of the extant texts handle this scenario.